-The revenue of about RMB752.0 million, decreased by 5.8% from the RMB798.0 million in FY2014.
-The decrease in revenue mainly resulted from the decrease in the sale of performance fabrics in FY2015 by 24.8% from 11,406tonnes in FY2014 to 8,577tonnes in FY2015.
+The revenue of about RMB207.8 million, decreased by 72.4% from the RMB752.0 million in FY2015. the decrease in revenue mainly resulted from the decrease in the sale of performance fabrics in FY2016 by 85.7% from 8,577tonnes in FY2015 to 1,224tonnes in FY2016.
+The decrease is mainly due to the Company reduced the production of performance fabric due to low profit margin.

-The Group made a net loss of RMB369.4 million which mainly due to written off of VAT and trade receivable amounting to RMB110 million and RMB72.8 million respectively and impairment of property, plant and equipment amounting to RMB105 million.
+The Group made a net loss of RMB138.6 million which mainly due to impairment of property, plant and equipment amounting to RMB140 million in FY2016 due to low utilization of machineries.